MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/About.md

 Describes how boolean expressions are evaluated.

 ### [about_Break](about_Break.md)
-Describes a the `break` statement, which provides a way to exit the current control block.
+Describes the `break` statement, which provides a way to exit the current control block.

 ### [about_Built-in_Functions](about_Built-in_Functions.md)
 Describes the built-in functions in PowerShell.